Born: 18 Feb 1916, Catawba County, NC Died:

 and Oscar Loftin, of Catawba County, were found guilty

-of assault on females, the evidence showing that on the
+of assault on two females, the evidence showing that on the

 night Carl Cline met his death at the Catawba River